seyong2/seyong2/_posts/2022-07-18-lasso-regression.md

 reg_lasso.alpha_
 ```

-Now that we have three models fitted to the data, we examin their estimates of the coefficient parameters and MSE on the test data.
+Now that we have three models fitted to the data, we examine their estimates of the coefficient parameters and MSE on the test data.
 As you can see the estimates, with lasso regression, are not reduced to zero, which means that all the predictors are relevant to the outcome variable, $Weight$.
 Also, their absolute values are greater than the values estimated by lasso regression, but smaller than the model without a penalty term.

 ```
 beta_hat_ridge = pd.DataFrame([reg_ridge.intercept_]+list(reg_ridge.coef_), index=['Intercept']+list(X.columns), columns=['beta_hat_ridge']).T